<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 While antivirus software can battle the low-hanging fruit, Endpoint Detection and Response (EDR) functions as higher-level protection against advanced and emerging threats.
 EDR combines real-time continuous monitoring and collection of endpoint data with rules-based automated response and analysis capabilities.
 When it catches suspicious activity, it can isolate the impacted system from the rest of the network until security personnel can investigate.

 But what truly sets EDR apart from the basic antivirus technology already installed on your computer?
-Its “flight recorder” capabilities, which track activity on the system before and after an alert to clearly identify what malicious activity occurred.
+Its “flight recorder” capabilities, which track activity on the system before and after a security breach alert to clearly identify what malicious activity occurred.
 For a post-incident forensics investigation, this is like finding the murder weapon at the scene of the crime.

 When it comes to protecting your organization as a whole with one security control, EDR is (almost) as holistic as it gets.

-Level up: Extended detection and response (XDR) takes it even a step further.
+Level up: Extended detection and response (XDR) even takes cyber risk reduction a step further.
 XDR integrates security across the environments endpoints, cloud resources, email, and other solutions and is designed to provide integrated visibility and threat management within a single solution.

 Working with third-parties is in the nature of doing business in the digital age.
 Because of this, cyberattacks often have far-reaching consequences.
 Take for example the recent vendor breach at AT&T. While it was their marketing partner that was hacked, it was AT&T’s data — and therefore AT&T’s brand name — that hit the headlines.